Bernardo Sousa (rally driver)

 Born in Madeira, Portugal, and having previously competed in karting, Sousa began his rally career in 2006, competing in the Portuguese national championship.
-In 2008 he began competing in the Production World Rally Championship (P-WRC), a class of the World Rally Championship.
+In 2008, he began competing in the Production World Rally Championship (P-WRC), a class of the World Rally Championship.
 He finished second in class on the 2008 Acropolis Rally, finishing the season ninth in the P-WRC standings.
-In 2009 he switched from a Mitsubishi Lancer Evolution IX to an Abarth Grande Punto, finishing the season in tenth.
-In 2010 he moves to the new Super 2000 World Rally Championship (S-WRC) in a Ford Fiesta S2000, winning his class in his first rally in the S2000, the 2011 Jordan Rally.
+In 2009, he switched from a Mitsubishi Lancer Evolution IX to an Abarth Grande Punto, finishing the season in tenth.
+In 2010, he moved to the new Super 2000 World Rally Championship (S-WRC) in a Ford Fiesta S2000, winning his class in his first rally in the S2000, the 2011 Jordan Rally.